Bernoulli Operators and Dirichlet Series: Introduction

 In Section \ref{dirichlet} we provide more comprehensive details of the consequences of these results for $t^s\in \H$.
 In this case, $\Tcal\cdot t^s$ consists of Dirichlet series associated to tame power series.
 Their analytic continuation is a direct consequence of the fact that $t^s$ is entire.
 In this case, $\Di_\alpha(s,t)$ is meromorphic with possible simple poles at $s=1,2,\dots,\nu$.
 Theorem \ref{t3} and Corollary \ref{cor-t3} provide full details on which poles arise (depending on the value of $t$), their residues, and the special values $\Di_\alpha(-n,t)$, $n\geq 0$.
 All information can be read from the Bernoulli polynomials defined as $B_\alpha[n,t]=\B_\alpha t^n=\T_\alpha(-\del) t^n$.
 In particular, the exponential generating function for the Bernoulli polynomials is shown to be

+We show in Theorem \ref{t6} that all these results hold without the hypothesis that $\alpha(z)$ has a multi-power series expansion around $z=1$.
+For the computation of the special values we rely on \cite{EveMer} where in fact more detailed results on the analytic continuation of $\Di_\alpha(s)$ have been obtained under some technical hypothesis, in a fashion that also allows the computation of poles, residues, and special values.
+We refer to \S\ref{ow} for some of the details.

 One interesting outcome of this analysis is a uniqueness theorem (within $\Tcal\cdot t^s$) for Dirichlet series.
 As it turns out, $\Di_\alpha(s,t_0)$ is uniquely determined by a finite subset of $\Z_{>0}$ (the location of the simple poles), a corresponding set of non-zero complex numbers (the residues at those poles), and a sequence of complex numbers (the special values $\Di_\alpha(-n,t_0)$).
 We refer to Theorem \ref{t5} for the details.
-The question of existence of a (unique) Dirichlet series determined by this data, points to a possible converse theorem that is quite different from the classical converse theorems for L-functions \cites{Ham1, Ham2, Ham3, HecUbe, Wei, KMP}.
-It also suggests that the information that is typically sought for from an L-function (poles, residues, special values) is sufficient to uniquely identify it.
+The question of existence of a (unique) Dirichlet series determined by this data, points to a possible converse theorem that is quite different from the classical converse theorems for L-functions \cites{Ham1, Ham2, Ham3, HecUbe, Wei, KMP} but closer to the Beurling converse theorem \cite{Beu} for the zeta function (see also \cite{Dix}).
+It also suggests that the information that is typically sought for from an L-function (poles, residues, special values) is sufficient to identify it uniquely.
 We conclude the article with a set of old and new examples illustrating our results (Section \ref{sec-exp}) and a discussion of what can be expected from power series $\alpha(z)$ with different types of singularities at $z=1$.

 The $\Tcal$-module structure on $\H$ (or possible variations) seems to allow for some perspective into the phenomena of formation of singularities in analytic continuation.
-It is also amenable to the multi-variable situation and, in particular, to the corresponding phenomena in the analysis on symmetric cones.
+It is also amenable to the multi-variable situation and, in particular, to the corresponding phenomena in the context of analysis on symmetric cones.
 We hope to pursue some of these directions in the future.

 \begin{ack} I thank Gunduz Caginalp for his questions and discussions on the regularization of divergent series and for his general interest in this work.
-This work is partially supported by Simons Foundation grant 420882. \end{ack}
+I thank Jeffrey Lagarias for bringing to my attention and making available the 2018 University of Michigan dissertation of Corey Everlove \cite{EveMer} which, among other things, contains some general results about analytic continuation of Dirichlet series.
+The relevant facts are briefly discussed in \S\ref{ow}.
+This work was partially supported by the Simons Foundation grant 420882. \end{ack}